Gigabite1277/match-or-miss/README.md

 ## Strategy
 ## Project Goals

-  * To build a card playing game in which the user trys to match cards flashed on screenbefore they disappear.
+  * To build a card playing game in which the user tries to match their cards to one flashed on screenbefore after it's disappeared.
-  * By doing so the user is able to progress on to further rounds of the game.

 ## User Goals

-  * To guess the correct card afre it flashes on screen
+  * To guess the correct card after it flashes on screen
-  * To complete as many rounds until Miss Points reach zero
+  * To complete as many matches until Miss Points reach zero

 ---